Building A Budget With Allocations - All Flexibility Levels

 Credit Recovery

-Credit recovery is an alternative to course repetition for students who have previously failed a course required for high school graduation.
-Credit recovery targets the course standards in which students are deficient and allows students to work through the content in self-paced, proficiency-based manner.
-All high school students who fail a course required for graduation (DCPS 24-CU diploma) may be considered for enrollment in credit recovery.
-Credit recovery allows students an opportunity to earn course credit by demonstrating mastery of content at the same level of rigor as the original course, consistent with DCPS curriculum.
-This allows students who fail a graduation required course to continue to stay on-track or get back on-track for a timely graduation.
+Credit Recovery is an alternative to course repetition for students who have previously failed a course required for high school graduation.
+Credit Recovery targets the course standards in which students are deficient and allows students to work through the content in a self-paced, proficiency-based manner.
+All high school students who fail an eligible course required for graduation (DCPS 24-CU diploma) may be considered for enrollment in Credit Recovery.
+Credit Recovery allows students an opportunity to earn course credit by demonstrating mastery of content at the same level of rigor as the original course, consistent with DCPS curricula.
+This allows students who fail a graduation-required course to continue to stay on-track or get back on-track for a timely graduation.

 How Funds Are Allocated